Ethics in Wildlife Photography: Code of Conduct

 #3 Be Careful with Tape Lures

-Whatever your views are on the above, you should never use tape lures during breeding seasons as this can disrupt a bird’s normal patterns.
-For example, when a male should be defending its territory from real intruders, it may instead spend its time trying to fend of the non-existent bird you are imitating.
+Whatever your views are on the above, you should never use tape lures during breeding seasons as this can disrupt a bird’s normal patterns of behaviour.
+For example, when a male should be defending its territory from real intruders, it may instead spend its time trying to fend off the non-existent bird you are imitating.

 #4 Do Not Use Live Bait